AI-ML-Consultant/car-price-prediction/README.md

 <h1 align="center">Hands on Machine Learning with Python Workshop</h1>
-<h3 align="center">This Repository contains the Datasets, code samples and useful resources which are part of the workshop</h3>
+<h3 align="center">This Repository contains the Datasets and useful resources which are part of the workshop</h3>

 # Workshop Code Lab Demo
 ## Car Price Prediction